dmohle/tJavaModule04spr25/README.md

 Enhance your understanding of Java control structures, data structures, file I/O, and OOP design through the "Java Zoo Practice" application.
 This project will prepare you for the major midterm program by processing information from a file, managing animal data, and generating a report.

 Background:
 The zoo has received a list of new animals.
-Your task is to organize this information, process it, and prepare a report on the animals, including their specific enclosures.
+Your task is to organize this information, process it, and prepare a report on the animals.

 Important:
 This program is a vital step towards preparing for your major midterm project.
 If you find yourself needing help, consider getting a tutor, joining our Discord server, forming a study group, or finding a lab partner.